globulario/Globular/README.md

 Here I will show you how you can create your own personnal service in Globular and use it in your web application.
 You are welcome to share it here whit the rest of pepole as you want, in fact it will be nice to have a micro service hub ready to use by web-application.
 #### Create the service directory
 The first step is to create the service directory, that directory will contain three directories:
 * *echo*_server That directory contain the gRpc service side code replace *echo* by your actual service name.
 You can start from the [*echo*_server.go](https://github.com/davecourtois/Globular/blob/master/echo/echo_server/echo_server.go) as starting point.
 If you use *echo*_server.go your server will create a [*config.json*](https://github.com/davecourtois/Globular/blob/master/echo/echo_server/config.json) file for you the first time it start.
-That must contain nessary configuration information use by your service.
+That must contain nessary configuration informations use by your service.
   ``` JSON
    {
     "Name": "echo_server",